sheethalkaran/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone1/README.md

 ## Dataset Availability

-Due to repository size limitations, **raw datasets are not included** in this GitHub repository.
-The datasets used in this milestone are **publicly available wearable fitness datasets** accessed from Kaggle:
+The raw datasets used in this milestone are publicly available and were sourced from Kaggle.
+Due to repository size constraints, the raw files are not included directly in this repository.

-🔗 **Kaggle Dataset**
+Dataset source:
 https://www.kaggle.com/datasets/monicamd/fit-base-data